EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/clue.md

 [[callum]] is dead, floating face-down in the water between the dock and [[tom-wake]]'s ship in the harbor of [[korbans-landing]].
 Whodunnit?

+## Outline

+Chickadee and Callum go to "Colonus"/Phidippus for help who sells them a potion of false death as requested.
+Before the lovers leave his hut, he hands Callum a note to meet at *The Beacon* at night, alone.
+First, he has a hatchling dragon shipped to the Beacon under their names.
+When the dragon escapes at a certain time of night, it kills Callum and bit off his jaw to prevent speaking with the dead.

+- framing chickadee because of Marram/Tabaxi descent
+- causing chaos in the royal family
+- increase distrust in Tabaxi

 ## Who?

 The primary actors in this tragedy are: